david-p-mitchell/david-p-mitchell/README.md

 Enon Baptist Church's website using **Nuxt.js**.
 [Source code](https://github.com/EnonBaptistChurch/ebcc-web-static)

-Also some Church based tools, which should appear in the near future!
+Also some Church based tools [here](https://enonbaptistchurch.github.io) !

 <!--
 **david-p-mitchell/david-p-mitchell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.